List of Coronation Street characters introduced in 2022: Fern Lindon

+Gabrielle Reid

+Gabrielle Reid, played by Helene Maksoud, is the estranged wife of Stephen Reid (Todd Boyce), who first appears on 5 September 2022, nearly 24 years after she was first mentioned in February 1999.
+Maksoud's casting was announced earlier that day by the Metro.
+Gabrielle Reid was Maksoud's second role on Coronation Street as she played May Radfield in 2019, who was the wife of Duncan Radfield (Nicholas Gleaves), who was also a conman.

+On 24 June 2022, Stephen returned to Weatherfield after a nearly 15-year absence.
+By this time, he and Gabrielle had separated; however, it was later revealed when Gabrielle first appeared that Stephen had embezzled €200,000 from her company to pay off his debts, which was the reason for Stephen's return to try and get the money from Audrey to pay Gabrielle back.
+Stephen then goes on to con people out of money and becomes a serial killer, claiming the lives of Leo Thompkins (Joe Frost) and his father Teddy Thompkins (Grant Burgin), as well as Rufus Donahue (Steve Meo).

 Dee Dee Bailey

 Diana "Dee Dee" Bailey, played by Channique Sterling-Brown, made her first appearance on 28 September 2022.
 Sterling-Brown's casting details were announced on 4 September, while the character has been mentioned by her on-screen family since their introduction in 2019.
 The show's producer Iain MacLeod admitted to being a fan of the character before she "physically existed" just by hearing her description from the Bailey family.
 Dee Dee is a lawyer and MacLeod stated that viewers could expect "a certain amount of chaos.
 She has got an incredibly big heart.
 She is incredibly competent at her job, but you'd never guess that to meet her."

 MacLeod said Dee Dee would be involved in a major storyline, but she would not be hiding a "dark secret" like most newly introduced characters.
 He explained "She's so exuberant and just seems so bulletproof and impervious to the travails of modern life that she dusts herself down and gets on with it.
 I didn't want to discover that she's got some terrible burden."
 He thought that it was a "refreshing" decision and allowed the character to be "incredibly joyous."
 He believed the audience would take to her.

+On 2 October 2025, Sterling-Brown announced that she would leave the soap after three years to explore new opportunities.
+Her departure on the soap aired on 19 December 2025.